Dipakyadav14/node-Fibonaci/README.md

 # node-Fibonaci
-Fibonaci application, created Docker image and run on Kubernetes with CI-CD pipeline
+Fibonaci application, created Docker image and run on Kubernetes with CI-CD pipeline.